Pedometric mapping: Methods

-A special group of pedometric mapping techniques focus on downscaling spatial information that can be area-based or continuous.
+A special group of pedometric mapping techniques focuses on downscaling spatial information that can be area-based or continuous.
 Prediction of soil classes is also another subfield of pedometric mapping, where specific geostatistical methods are used to interpolate the factor-types of variables.

 Pedometric mapping is also based largely on novel technologies for measuring soil properties, also referred to as digital soil mapping techniques.
 They include: